Dani Olmo: Senior team

 On 7 June 2024, Olmo was selected in the 26-man squad for the UEFA Euro 2024.
 He scored his first goal in the European competition in a 4–1 victory over Georgia in the round of 16.
-In the quarter-final match against Germany, he was awarded player of the match, scoring a goal and providing an assist in a 2–1 victory after extra time.
-Olmo scored his third goal of the tournament in a 2–1 victory over France.
+In the quarter-final match against hosts Germany, he was awarded player of the match, scoring a goal and providing an assist in a 2–1 victory after extra time, after replacing the injured Pedri early in the first half.
+Olmo scored his third goal of the tournament in a 2–1 victory over France in the semi-final.
 In the final against England, he played a crucial role in the 2–1 victory with a goal-line clearance in the 90th minute.
-With 3 goals in the tournament, he was awarded the Golden Boot in a 6-way tie.
+With three goals in the tournament, he was awarded the Golden Boot in a 6-way tie.

+On 25 May 2026, Olmo was selected in the 26-man squad for the 2026 FIFA World Cup.
+He provided an assist in a 2–0 victory over France in the semi-final, recording his eighth assist in a major tournament and equaling the record set by Spanish midfielder Cesc Fàbregas.
+On 19 July, Olmo started in final as Spain beat defending champions Argentina 1–0 after extra time.

 Personal life

 Olmo's father, Miquel, is a retired footballer.
 As a forward, he played professionally for lower-league teams.
-Dani's older brother Carlos is also a footballer and plays as a defender; he spent several years in Croatia, for Dinamo's reserves and also for Lokomotiva Zagreb.
-Olmo speaks Spanish, Catalan, English, German and Croatian fluently.
+Dani's older brother Carlos is also a footballer and plays as a defender; he spent several years in Croatia for Dinamo's reserves and Lokomotiva Zagreb.
+Olmo speaks Spanish, Catalan, English, German, and Croatian fluently.